-Description Data in the accumulator and the specified data perform a bitwise logical Exclusive_OR operation.
+Description Data in the the accumulator and the specified data perform a bitwise logical is affected.

+Exclusive\OR operation.
 The result is stored in the accumulator.
-The 0 flag is affected.
+The 0 flag ŗ ГС2 TC1 ТО PD OV Z AC C √

 Operation $ACC \leftarrow ACC$ "XOR" x